About Me (Barbara Weibel)

-Usually, I’m pretty savvy about geography, but for some reason I thought that Sydney was on the ocean.
+Usually, I’m pretty savvy about geography, but for some reason I thought that Sydney, Australia was on the ocean.
 Whenever I looked at a map of Australia, Sydney appeared to be on the coast – this is such a large country that small maps of it don’t show much detail.
 Then there are the more than 70 beaches and the famous surfing spots like Bondi Beach that I have always read about.
-To my surprise I discovered that the city center is located about a third of the way down a long inlet that forms the famous Sydney Harbour – it’s the suburbs that are actually on the Pacific Ocean.
-I couldn’t come to Sydney and not visit its famous beaches so today I climbed aboard a ferry for the 15-minute ride to the town of Manly.
+To my surprise I discovered that Sydney’s city center is located about a third of the way down a long inlet that forms the famous Sydney Harbour – only suburbs like Manly and Port Stephens are actually on the Pacific Ocean.
+I couldn’t come to Sydney and not visit its famous beaches, so today I climbed aboard a ferry for the 15-minute ride to the town of Manly.

 Pulling into the ferry dock at Manly